escap/fenix-ui-chart-creator/README.md

 ...
 ```
 General principe:
-From a ressource Fenix (FX in this document) and some extra-configurations provided, a pivotator based creator apply two mains operations :
+From a ressource Fenix (FX in this document) and some extra-configurations provided, a pivotator-based creator will perform three mains operations :
-	-denormalisation of the dataset
+	-denormalisation of the dataset(optional)
-	-aggregation
+	-aggregation (optional)
 	-renderisation of the result with an external library